-After a difficult year we want to reach out to the people who are suffering the most and bring joy and hope into their lives this Christmas.
+This Christmas we want to reach out to the people who are suffering the most by bringing joy and hope into their lives this Christmastime.

+With furlough ending, an increase in the number of redundancies, the ending of the Universal Credit top up and energy costs spiralling, families are struggling more than ever.
 Thousands of people will turn to The Salvation Army for help this winter.
-In over 650 communities across the UK we will be rolling up our sleeves and doing all we can for them.
+In over 650 communities across the UK, we will be doing all we can for them, whatever their circumstances.

-We want to be there for all the people who are facing poverty because they have lost their jobs and livelihoods.
+We want to be there for people who are facing poverty because they have lost their jobs and livelihoods.
 For the families struggling to feed their children.
 For the older people in our communities who have never felt as lonely as they do now.
 For the people who are homeless and trying to get back on their feet.
-The pandemic and lockdown restrictions mean that this year will be different, but The Salvation Army is battling on to deliver Christmas.

 Stephen was born in London and had a happy childhood, but from an early age he struggled with his mental health.
 In his teens, Stephen took cannabis as a way of coping, but it only made things worse.
 After a particularly bad argument with his family, Stephen walked out.